bregman-arie/devops-exercises/topics/devops/README.md

 One might say we need more details as to what these configuration and infra files look like exactly and how complex the application and its CI/CD pipeline(s), but in general, most of the time you will want to put configuration and infra related files in their own separate repository and not in the repository of the application for multiple reasons:

-* Every change submitted to the configuration, shouldn't trigger the CI/CD of the application, it should be testing out and applying the modified configuration
+* Every change submitted to the configuration, shouldn't trigger the CI/CD of the application, it should be testing out and applying the modified configuration, not the application itself
+* When you mix application code with conifguration and infra related files
 </b></details>

 #### SRE